← Previous → Next Contents

 A raft of run-time options controls compatibility nits like the stair-climbing ability of goons, but the simplest thing is to use the command-line switch –complevel, which takes a magic number as documented in README.compat to specify what version of DOOM to emulate.

 Beware: PrBoom and PrBoom-Plus do not default to Vanilla-compatible behavior the way that Chocolate DOOM does.
 If you don't use the –complevel command-line switch, you will encounter incompatibilities with vanilla DOOM.
-The only complevels relevant here are those that emulate the three variants of DOOM 1.9: refer to README.compat for the others.
+The only complevels relevant here are those that emulate the variants of DOOM 1.9: refer to README.compat for the others.

 |2||doom2_19_compatibility||DOOM 2 1.9|